 Secure your data.

-Make every effort to secure data management not only within your organization but across all of your suppliers’ infrastructures.
+Make every possible effort to secure data management not only within your organization but across all of your suppliers’ infrastructures.

 5. Limit suppliers’ access to critical assets